Developing an application

 - Ensure the grant you want to apply for is appropriate for your stage of career

 - Seek feedback from a senior researcher, research mentor, discipline expert, and the community to discuss the feasibility of your project

-- Gather a team of collaborators, either within or external to Charles Sturt University.
+- Gather a team of collaborators.
+These can be either internal, or from other research institutions and/or community-based organisations.
 Look at who is conducting similar research or who has complimentary research – can you work together?
 Can you demonstrate the strength of the research team and appropriate track record?

 - Talk to people who have previously won these awards or check the funding organisations web page to read past outcomes - What are its goals, values and direction?
 Think about how your research can contribute to that, and why is it important?

 Clarify guidelines and check eligibility chevron_right

 You must ensure you are eligible to apply by reading the funding guidelines.
 It is the responsibility of the lead researcher on a project to confirm all investigators and organisations listed on the grant are eligible to apply.
 Check if there are past successful applications you can read, or if the Research Office can put you in touch with successful Charles Sturt University investigators.

 - Discuss any proposal limits with the Research Office to ensure they are aware of your application